An Exciting 4 Days in Osaka Itinerary: Perfect for First-Timers!

 Along Dotonbori you can sample many of the regional specialties, from okonomiyaki to takoyaki.
 Many of the restaurants have takeaway stalls out the front of the restaurant, so we chose to sample a few different items on the go instead of sitting down for dinner.

 The backstreet alleyways running parallel to Dotonbori are a hub of izakaya and yakiniku joints.
-Wander along Hozenji Yokocho, you’ll find the largest concentration of these.
+Wander along Hozenji Yokocho, where you’ll find the largest concentration of these.

 Continue down this alleyway and you’ll come across the tucked away Hozenji Temple, with its moss-covered statue and brightly lit lanterns covering the temple.